xavividman/Taxis_NYC_Weather_API/README.md

 - Determine what tech tools we will use.

-## Etapa 02: Exploratory analysis
+## Stage 02: Exploratory analysis

 - Carry out the basic operations of data exploration.
 - Plot and visualization of the preprocessing data.

-## Etapa 03: Data cleaning and normalization
+## Stage 03: Data cleaning and normalization

 - Data normalization.
 - Identify outliers, missing values, null values.
 - Impute missing values or null values if it's necessary.
 - Add features based on the original data for a better analysis.

-## Etapa 04: Data processing and visualization
+## Stage 04: Data processing and visualization

 - Data analytics in PowerBi
 - Data visualization in PowerBi

-## Etapa 05: Machine Learning Model
+## Stage 05: Machine Learning Model

 - Make a machine learning model based on supervised learning algorithms for predict the total fare amount of a trip.